shwethanar/wagering-transactionmanager-api/README.md

 #### Getting Started

-TBD

 #### Prerequisites

-*   Java Development Kit (JDK) 8: Ensure you have Java 11 installed on your system.
+*   Java Development Kit (JDK) 8: Ensure you have Java 8 installed on your system.
 *   Maven: You should have Maven installed to manage project dependencies.
 *   SOAPUI: SOAPUI is required for testing API endpoints.
 *   IDE: Use an Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse for development.